psychemedia/finn-resources/src/mongan.md

 12. And Mongan said to Mac an Daimh: 'Go,' saith he, 30 'to the cave of the door, in which we left the basket of . . .,2

-and a sod from Ireland and another from Scotland in it, that I may go with thee on thy back ; for the king of Leinster will
+and a sod from Ireland and another from Scotland in it, that I may go with thee on thy back; for the king of Leinster will

 1 I doubt whether to read co tibhradh or co tl brdth ' till judgment.' ^ Cf. ' Cindzis atithar annsin indiil?'
 'How are things with thee (lit. over there) to-day? ' Aislinge MeicConglinne, p.
-61, i. ' gtialaigh, perhaps from giiala, a shoulder-basket ?
+61, i. ' gtialaigh, perhaps from giiala, a shoulder-basket?

 ask of his wizards news of me, and tJiey will say that I am with one foot in Ireland, and with the other in Scotland, and he will say that as long as I am like that he need not fear me.'